bayesianinstitute/FLBLC/client/README.md

 ## Setup
+a.
 Create a virtual environment and install the requirements.txt.

+b.
 Create a Ipfs running on local host

 ## Running
 The script is built to run on top of a Ganache testnet.
 It also requires Truffle to compile the smart contract.